Andrew E. Masich

-Television, Radio, and Internet Education Programs

-Masich makes regular television appearances on KDKA (CBS), offering bi-weekly “Pittsburgh History Today” segments and co-hosting the popular “Pittsburgh's Hidden Treasures” antiques appraisal program.
-Working with producer David Solomon at WQED (PBS), he has won Emmys for historical documentaries.
-Masich is a regular contributor to Pittsburgh Public Radio, WESA, and his History Minute programs can be heard daily on Pittsburgh's KQV radio.
-He also serves as expert historian and story teller for a variety of national media outlets and programs hosted by the History Channel, Discovery Channel, and the Smithsonian Channel.
-He is featured in the History Center's popular virtual exhibit tours and videos.

 Early life and career

 Born February 7, 1955 in Yonkers, New York, Masich's family moved to Tucson, Arizona in 1971.
 He graduated from Canyon del Oro High School in 1973 and went on to earn a BA as a double major in History and Anthropology in 1977 and an MA in History from the University of Arizona in 1984.
 He served as director of the Arizona Historical Society's Rio Colorado Division in Yuma from 1978 to 1985, then as the director of the Central Arizona Division in Phoenix from 1985 to 1990.
 From 1990 to 1998 he served as vice president of the Colorado Historical Society (now History Colorado), the state's official history agency.
 Masich also holds a PhD in history from Carnegie Mellon University.

+Academic and museum career

+Masich is an adjunct history faculty member at Carnegie Mellon University teaching American History and Public History courses.

+Masich oversees the operation of the 350,000-square-foot Senator John Heinz History Center, located in the 1898 Chautauqua Lake Ice Company warehouse in downtown Pittsburgh.
+In 1999, he forged a strategic partnership with the Smithsonian Institution.
+During Masich's tenure, the Heinz History Center has formed long-term partnerships to manage other regional museums and historical organizations, including the Fort Pitt Museum, Meadowcroft Rockshelter and Historic Village, The Westinghouse Museum, and the Pittsburgh Police Historical Association.
+Through its Affiliates Program, the History Center partners with and offers assistance to 125 additional museums and historical societies in Western Pennsylvania.

+Masich serves on the steering committee of History Made By Us, a national coalition of museums that inspires young Americans to learn more about civics and history in advance of America's 250th birthday in 2026.

+He has appeared on the History Channel, Travel Channel, and other national networks as an expert on Pittsburgh history.

+Masich records a podcast called "KDKA Radio Time Capsule" for KDKA-AM radio in Pittsburgh.